Battle of Arnhem: Day 3 – Tuesday 19 September

-When the South Staffords and 11th Parachute Battalion arrived at the 1st and 3rd Parachute Battalion's positions on the western outskirts of Arnhem, the British hoped to have sufficient troops to break through to Frost's position at the bridge.
-Lieutenant Colonel Dobie of 1st Parachute Battalion planned to attack before first light but an erroneous report suggesting that the bridge had fallen led to the attack being cancelled.
-By the time the report was corrected first light was not long away, but, with reinforcement at the bridge the priority, the attack had to proceed.
+With the South Staffords and 11th Parachute Battalion arriving at the positions of the 1st and 3rd Parachute Battalions on the western outskirts of Arnhem, the British hoped to have sufficient troops to break through to Frost's position at the bridge.
+Lieutenant Colonel Dobie, the commander of the 1st Parachute Battalion, planned to attack before first light, but an erroneous report suggesting that the bridge had fallen led to the attack being cancelled.
+By the time the report was corrected, first light was due but with reinforcement at the bridge the priority, the attack had to proceed.
 The advance began on a narrow front between the railway line to the north and the river to the south.
-The 1st Parachute Battalion would lead, supported by remnants of the 3rd Parachute Battalion, with the 2nd South Staffordshires on the left flank and the 11th Parachute Battalion following behind.
+The 1st Parachute Battalion led, supported by remnants of the 3rd Parachute Battalion, with the 2nd South Staffordshires on the left flank and the 11th Parachute Battalion following behind.
 As soon as it became light, the 1st Parachute Battalion was spotted and halted by fire from the main German defensive line.
 Trapped in open ground and under heavy fire from three sides, the 1st Parachute Battalion disintegrated and what remained of the 3rd Parachute Battalion fell back.

 The 2nd South Staffordshires were similarly cut off and save for about 150 men, overcome by midday.
-The 11th Parachute Battalion – which had thus far not been heavily involved – was now overwhelmed in exposed positions while attempting to capture high ground to the north.
-The South Staffords similarly attempted to secure high ground but were driven off.
+The 11th Parachute Battalion was overwhelmed in exposed positions while attempting to capture high ground to the north.
+The South Staffords similarly attempted to secure high ground but were repulsed.
 With no hope of breaking through, the 500 remaining men of these four battalions retreated westwards in the direction of the main force, 5 km away in Oosterbeek.
-As they approached Oosterbeek they were met by Lieutenant Colonel Sheriff Thompson, of the 1st Airlanding Light Artillery Regiment, who formed most of the men into a defensive screen under Major Robert Cain 0.5 mi forward of his artillery positions.
-The battle gave Urquhart the opportunity to escape from his hiding place and he was able to return to Division HQ at the Hotel Hartenstein in Oosterbeek, where for the first time he was able to learn the extent of the German forces facing them.
+As they approached Oosterbeek, they were met by Lieutenant Colonel Sheriff Thompson, of the 1st Airlanding Light Artillery Regiment, who formed most of the men into a defensive screen under Major Robert Cain 0.5 mi forward of his artillery positions.
+The battle gave Urquhart the opportunity to escape from his hiding place, and he was able to return to the Divisional HQ at the Hotel Hartenstein in Oosterbeek, where for the first time he was able to learn the extent of the German forces facing them.
 In Britain, ground fog again frustrated reinforcement.
-Thirty-five gliders of the 3rd lift carrying the Polish glider borne elements were delayed in taking off and the whole parachute brigade failed to take off at all.
-This would have serious consequences on the ground when the delayed gliders arrived.
+Thirty-five gliders of the 3rd lift carrying the Polish glider-borne elements were delayed in taking off and the parachute brigade failed to take off at all.